kavia-common/network-management-5556-5683/FrontendApplication/README.md

 - REACT_APP_PAGINATION_PAGE_SIZE_DEFAULT
   - Integer default page size for the devices list pagination UI.
 Defaults to 10 if unset.

 A sample configuration is provided in .env.example.
+Copy it to .env (or .env.development.local) and adjust values.
+The app reads REACT_APP_API_BASE_URL to prefix all API requests via a centralized client (src/api/client.js).

 If you migrate to Vite later, use VITE_API_BASE_URL, VITE_USE_MOCKS, and VITE_PAGINATION_PAGE_SIZE_DEFAULT.